ipibo/wifiMessage/README.md

 This app does not work immidiately, you first have to give permissions to the app.
 To do this go to settings -> Apps -> wifiMessage.
 Here press the *Permissions* button, and allow it to use *Your location*.

+---

+# To test

+Open the app wifiMessage on your phone

+Connect the ESP8266 to a power supply, and wait for it to boot up.

+In a few moments you see the message you left appearing on your screen.

+Have fun!

 <!--
 1. Generate the SSIDS with the "test_wifif_ssids_with_prefix" Processing sketch.